LeonData/GettingAndCleaningData_Project/CodeBook.md

 	the one that points to 'UCI HAR Dataset', so the files in that directory can be accessed by R directly by name.

-4. If you don't have read.table package installed, please install it by calling 'install.packages("read.table").

-5. Run the code in 'run_analysis.R'.
+4. Run the code in 'run_analysis.R'.

+If you have run run_analysis.R correctly, the script shall produce one TXT file called 'tidy.txt' in the local folder.
+The file is created by write.table call with one space separator with row names removed.

 ## How is data organized in tidy.txt file? ##

-If you have run run_analysis.R correctly, the script shall produce one TXT file 'tidy.txt' in the local folder which will contain a tidy data set in the following format:
+The file contains data for 30 subjects (participants) identified by numbers 1 through 30 that performed 6 types of the following activities:
+    - WALKING
+    - WALKING_UPSTAIRS
+    - WALKING_DOWNSTAIRS
+    - SITTING
+    - STANDING
+    - LAYING

+The columns represent subject code, activity label (one of the ones above), followed by 79 columns of means of measures.
+Each measure column has a name in the following format: "mean_of_<description_of_a_measure>", for example: mean_of_tBodyAcc-std()-X, which means it's a mean of body accelerometer standard deviation along axis X for a particular subject while he/she was doing an activity outlined in "activity" column.
+There are in total of 79 measures columns besides the first column "subject" and the second column "activity"

+Columns contain the following data:

-* Subject ID (numeric, values from 1 to 30 inclusive)
+* The first column is "subject" that contains SubjectID (numeric, numbers from 1 to 30 inclusive) for each participant

-* Activity label (character string, see above explanations for activity_labels.txt)
+* The second column is activity; a character string, one of the following: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-* The next columns will contain means and standard deviations of the parameters described above in its original form ( like tBodyAcc-mean()-X ).
+* The next columns will contain means of means and standard deviations of the parameters described in features.txt file.
+The values are float numbers (both positive and negative).
+They represent mean values for every feature measures for each participant and each activity.
-  See full list of activities in features.txt file.
+  For example, for participant 2, that was doing activity WALKING_DOWNSTAIRS measure "mean_of_tBodyAcc-std()-X" means it's a mean of participant 2 body accelerometer standard deviation along axis X while he/she was walking downstairs.

+The subject and activity columns are ordered by subject and then by activity.
-  The order of the columns starting from column 3 is the same as in features.txt
+The order of the means of measures columns (starting from column 3) is the same as in features.txt

-There will be 6 rows with the same subject ID, for each activity, 180 rows in total.
+There will be 6 rows with the same subject ID, for each of 6 activities, 180 rows in total.
+There will be 81 columns in total (subjectID, activity, followed by 79 columns of means of measures)